PrimerFinder

 What can go wrong?

-6. Attaching an incorrectly formatted primer file, or not including a primer file for custom analyses
+minimum_amplicon_sizeand/ormaximum_amplicon_sizewith a value that is either too large or to small - Attaching an incorrectly formatted primer file, or not including a primer file for

 If anything goes wrong, an error message explaining the error should be returned.